WestleyR/gpack/README.md

  - Q: Can you uninstall gpack?
    - A: Yes; `rm -rf ~/.gpack` _NOTE: doing this will remove all packages that gpack installed._

+ - Q: Can gpack handle shared c libraries?
+   - A: Yes; installed and symlinked to `~/.local/lib` and `~/.local/include`.

  - Q: Where does gpack install packages?
    - A: In `~/.gpack/installed/<user>/<package_name>`, all binaries are symlinked to `~/.gpack/bin`, and can easily be uninstalled.